 Instead – to Claxton’s puzzlement, and eventual horror – residents of Stevenage chose to drive, not cycle, even for journeys of two miles or less.

 Claxton was chief engineer of Stevenage for the ten years until 1972.
-He poured scorn on those who chose motor cars rather than bicycles, complaining that motorists “seem to have a problem with their logic.
-They use their cars as shopping baskets; or use them as overcoats.”
-Claxton provided Dutch-style infrastructure for the residents of Stevenage but cycle use in Stevenage peaked at 14 percent modal share.
-And this peak was during an energy crisis, when driving was expensive and the sale of bicycles was booming.
-(Choppers, yes, but also utility bicycles).
+He poured scorn on those who chose motor cars rather than bicycles, complaining that motorists “seem to have a problem with their logic” because “they use their cars as shopping baskets; or use them as overcoats.”
+Claxton provided Dutch-style infrastructure for the residents of Stevenage but cycle use in Stevenage never reached Dutch levels of use.
+(In the mid-1970s there was an energy crisis, driving was expensive and the sale of bicycles was booming.)

 Most of the infrastructure built by Claxton in the 1950s and 1960s – and which was a mature network by the 1970s – is still there.
 [Check it out on Google Street View].
 Today, less than three percent of Stevenage residents cycle to work, about the same as the national average.
 The town’s cycle infrastructure is frozen at about the same quality as the Netherlands in the 1970s.

-I’ve cycled in Stevenage numerous times and it’s like having a miniaturised road system all to your self.
-Pedestrians outnumber cyclists, and on the roads, solo motorists in cars far outnumber both.
+Cyclists in Stevenage have a hidden-in-plain-sight road system all to their selves.
+Yet pedestrians outnumber cyclists, and on the roads, solo motorists in cars far outnumber both.

 Stevenage Borough Council’s defeatist Stevenage Cycle Strategy – not updated since 2002 but still on the council website – is in no doubt why cycle usage is so low: